code-423n4/2022-05-backd/README.md

 The token supply is limited to a total of $268\,435\,456$ tokens.
 $48\%$ are reserved for distribution to LPs and keepers and $8\%$ are reserved for distribution to LPs of Backd governance token pools on AMMs.
-The tokens reserved for distribution to LPs, keepers and LPs of Backd governance token pools on AMMs are released according to a common inflation schedule, i.e., the same inflation schedule applies to their respective allocations.
+The tokens reserved for distribution to LPs and LPs of Backd governance token pools on AMMs are released according to a common inflation schedule, i.e., the same inflation schedule applies to their respective allocations, while the distribution to keepers follows an independent piecewise-linear inflation schedule.
 The initial supply of governance tokens will be $2\%$ ($5\,368\,709$) of the total token supply, only comprised of the allocation for pre-launch LPs.
-Then, a further $56\%$ ($150\,323\,856$) are released according to a perpetual piece-wise linear inflation schedule with inflation rate $r$, comprised of the shares for LPs, keepers and liquidity providers of Backd governance tokens on AMMs.
+Then, a further $56\%$ ($150\,323\,856$) are released according to a perpetual piece-wise linear inflation schedule with inflation rate $r$ for the shares for LPs and liquidity providers of Backd governance tokens on AMMs and an independent inflation rate for keepers.
-A total of $60\,129\,542$ tokens will be released for this group of stakeholders in the first year.
-Thereafter, the annual inflation rate is reduced by a factor of $0.6$ every year.
+The annual inflation rate $r$ is then reduced by a factor of $0.6$ every year.
 The total token supply will thereby eventually approach $268\,435\,456$.

 The `InflationManager` is the main contract in charge of handling the inflation schedule.